- Infant Thrush - November 11, 2020

 Saline has been known to yield better results against congestion.

-to do is to lay baby down on his back and tilt his chin
+What you have to do is to lay baby down on his back and tilt his chin

 back a little.